Internet Explorer is one of the oldest web browsers that allowed users to access the internet.

 Well, if you don’t prefer using Microsoft Edge and want to download internet explorer for Windows 10, then you are reading the right article.

-So here’s a detailed guide on how to download and install Internet Explorer on Windows 10, Windows 8.1, and Windows 7.
+So here’s a detailed guide on how to download and install the latest Internet Explorer 11 on Windows 10, Windows 8.1, and Windows 7.

 ALSO READ: The Best Windows 10 Themes and Skins